denniszielke/phoenix/challenges.2.md

-kubectl get svc     // to display all services kubectl get deployments     // to display all deployments kubectl delete pods/<podid> // to delete a specific pod
+kubectl get svc     // to display all services kubectl get deployments     // to display all deployments kubectl delete pods/<podid> // to delete a specific pod kubectl describe deployment <deploymentname> // look up yaml for a deployment
 ```

 ## 4. Execute deployments via yaml
+> This is about creating a desired state configration for your apps
 > Need help?
 Check hints [here :blue_book:](hints/learn_yaml_files.md)! [here :blue_book:](hints/create_secrets.md)!
 - Launch the nginx deployment via yaml file (see if you can download it somewhere?)
-- Launch a custom image from your registry (learn about secrets or registry authentication)
+- Launch a custom image from your registry (learn about secrets or registry authentication)  [here :blue_book:](hints/yaml/aci-helloworld.yaml)!
 - You can declare a namespace inside your yaml file
+- Delete the frontend pod using the commandline and call the website again.
+- You'll recognize that it will no longer work - but they restart?

+## BONUS Challenge - Scaling apps automatically
+> Need help?
+Check hints [here :blue_book:](hints/create_traffic.md)!

+- Configure your deployment to ensure that the number of replicas scales automatically according to the load
+- Configure a horizontal pod autoscaler for your deployment
+- Create some traffic to ensure that the scale operation starts
+- Evaluate the azure monitor to see performance metrics